 Let’s just call it what it is.
 We are a nation driven by productivity and staying on the move.
 There is nothing wrong with being driven, motivated, involved, and focused.
-However, when we are completely focused on such things, our health can get out of balance, and our stress level can rise if we are not both careful and proactive.
-Stress can cause physical conditions, increase weight gain, and disrupt sleep.
+However, when we are completely focused everything we have to get done, our health can get out of balance, and our stress level can rise.
+Stress can cause physical complications, weight gain, and disrupt sleep.
 Finding a work life balance is key, but taking just a few moments daily to pause, breathe, meditate, pray, or do something that you enjoy will be enriching and enable you to be happier and healthier in the work that you need to do each day.

 Why should we pay attention to our stressors?
 I can handle it…